choria-io/website/blog/content/post/2020/03/24/nats_patterns_2.md

 Currently in Tech Preview is a feature called JetStream that will support _at-least-once_ delivery for messages.
 This means persistence can be enabled for a particular subject and Consumers can receive their messages later.
 We'll take a quick look at JetStream a bit later.

-NATS does not support _exactly-once_ message delivery.
+NATS does not support _exactly-once_ message semantics.

 ## Security